Applications for 2027 open September 1!

 Our Staff

 Beyond the individualized support students receive from faculty in their seminars, Oxford Academia stands apart for the community we cultivate and the support every student receives during their experience.
-Our Residential Life team is much more robust than other summer programs because we recognize the importance of a supervised and structured learning and social environment.
+Our Residential Life team is much more robust than other summer study abroad programs because we recognize the importance of a supervised and structured learning and social environment.
 Deans, Student Deans, Junior Deans, and Health & Activity Coordinators reside in the dorms with students and focus solely on student life.
 They prioritize the well-being of each student from the moment they arrive, working proactively to ensure students are happy, comfortable, and safe while forming new friendships and making the most of their time on the program.

 All Locations